MT-Eurythmia/Eurythmia-Evolution/README.md

 # `easyvend`

-Minetest mod: Vending and depositing machines
+Adds vending and depositing machines which allow to buy and sell items from other players.

+Help is included as help entry for Item Documentation [`doc_items`].